dev-prakhar/prakhar.github.io/_posts/2019-12-29-my-reflections-2k19.md

 ### Reduced 20 kgs (and counting...)

 At the beginning of the year I was **95 kgs**.
-In October 2018, I realised that it's time change things.
+In October 2018, I realised that it's time to change things.
 I had no stamina, I was over weight and I kept eating like there's no tomorrow.
 Apparantly, there is tomorrow and it's not pretty.

 It's not fat-shaming if being obese brings a lot of unhealthy things with it.
 My thyroid was not controlled, my weight kept increasing.
 I had to have cold-drink with every meal.